I want a home some day. How should I prepare?

 The right home is one that still allows you to meet your other financial priorities with confidence.
 This means understanding how much home you can afford, and also having a clear sense of your other goals — both short and long term.

-1. Before you start saving for a home, you should put money towards paying down high interest loan.
-We define this as loans with interest rates greater than 6%, such as credit card loans or student loans.
+Before you start saving for a home, consider putting money towards paying down high interest loans.
+There are differing opinions about what constitutes a “high interest loan,” but as a rule of thumb, you might want to consider paying down loans with interest rates greater than 8%, such as credit card debt.

-2. Next, you should contribute to your company-sponsored 401(k), but only if your employer offers a matching contribution.
+Next, consider contributing to your company-sponsored 401(k) if your employer offers a matching contribution.
 An employer match is basically free money, making it much more attractive to participate.

 After you pay down debt and put money towards your 401(k), it's time to understand what your financial priorities are.
 Do you want to cover your children's college education costs in full?
 What about having a comfortable lifestyle in retirement?
 Do you need to buy a home sooner than later?
 Once you've decided the relative importance and timing of these priorities, you can then determine how much of your savings to allot to each goal.

 The reality is you only have so much money to work with, so prioritizing one goal will have an impact on the others.
-To demonstrate how to consider trade-offs, let's walk through an example.
-Let's say you're deciding between buying a larger home that costs $800,000 or a more modest home that costs $500,000
+To illustrate how to consider tradeoffs, let’s walk through a very simplified example.
+Let’s say you’re deciding between buying a larger home that costs $800,000 or a more modest home that costs $500,000.

 A house is likely one of the largest purchases you'll make.
 Understand what you can do today to put yourself in the position to make that leap one day.